SupaMinovative/Sprax/README.md

 ## 📂 Project Status

-This project is a completed showcase of my early Android development skills.
-I’m moving on to new projects to further expand my portfolio.
+> ⚠️ **Disclaimer**: This project is a completed showcase of my early Android development skills.
+I'm moving on to new projects to further expand my portfolio.

 🌟 Thank you for reading!